 Thank you for your interest in the University of Mississippi Medical Center general surgery residency program.
 The Medical Center has a long history of excellence in surgical education beginning under the leadership Dr. James Hardy in 1955 when Mississippi's first and only four-year medical school opened its doors in Jackson.
 Click here for detailed application information and FAQ’s.

-We are accredited by the ACGME-accredited Surgery Residency Review Committee to finish five chief residents per year.
+We are fully accredited by the ACGME's Surgery Residency Review Committee to finish six chief residents per year.
 Additional residencies within the Department of Surgery in plastic surgery, cardiothoracic surgery, vascular surgery, pediatric surgery, urology and surgical critical care improve the experience of our general surgery residents.
 Since we do not have fellowship programs in fields such as surgical oncology, colorectal surgery and transplant surgery, this allows our general surgery chief residents to gain extensive experience in these subspecialties.

 We are very proud of our finished product.
 Our current residents typically complete their training with over 1,000 cases and exceed requirements in all categories.
 They are safe, competent, confident and ready for independent practice.
 Over the past five years, 70% of our residents choose to pursue fellowships and have successfully matched into a variety of fields including pediatric, plastic, colorectal, trauma, vascular, and cardiothoracic surgery.
 As the only academic medical center in the state, one of our obvious tasks is to train general surgeons for Mississippi.
 This is partially accomplished through a robust didactic conference schedule.
 Routinely, our recent graduates are actively recruited by respected private practice groups in Mississippi and the Mid-South.
 There is no “typical” path for a UMMC trained surgeon.
 We strive to help our residents achieve their personal goals; be that successful private practice or research focused academic career.